 The first records of yogurt as food come from Central Asia.
-Herdsmen used to save extra goat's milk in carrying skins made from animal bladder, which were often left out in the sun.
-The heat caused probiotic bacteria to bloom, which created some of the first tart yogurt.
-Once the headsmen realized it was safe to consume and even tasted good, yogurt quickly became a staple ingredient in the region, and began to travel to other food cultures.
+Herdsmen used to save extra goat's milk in carrying skins made from the animal bladder, which were often left out in the sun.
+The heat caused probiotic bacteria to bloom, which created some of the first tart yogurts.
+Once the headsmen realized it was safe to consume and even tasted good, yogurt quickly became a staple ingredient in the region and began to travel to other food cultures.

 The name yogurt derives from the Turkish verb "yogurmak," which means "to thicken."
 In ancient India, a dish of yogurt and honey became the "food of the gods," and in ancient Rome, author and naturalist Pliny the Elder was the first to write about this remarkable ingredient.